Aditi8462/fMRI-to-LLM/README.md

         - logging: pip install logging

 Running the Project:
-    - Download Dataset from OpenfMRI (link above) and download Raw AWS data.
-Use personal file directory to use nii.gz and their corresponding events.tsv files, and COPY files to \data\raw so you can pull them directly without needing local directory
-        -  Once in data/raw, the data can run through each step of the pipeline dynamically
+    - Run main.py, it will automatically download the data in a new directory created in "extract.py" script.
+The pipeline is fully automated
-    - Run main.py, and observe outputs in \data folders
+    - Observe outputs in \data folders

 Code Package Structure:
     - \analysis